mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 Please note that if the limit constraints are set to `minDiffAngle = -2π` and `maxDiffAngle = 2π` for the corresponding branch, JuliGrid will omit the corresponding inequality constraint.
 Additionally, if you want to exclude all voltage angle limit constraints and skip their formation, you can use the `limit = false` keyword within the [`dcOptimalPowerFlow`](@ref dcOptimalPowerFlow) function.

-Also, we provide the [`deleteLimitAngle!`](@ref deleteLimitAngle!) function to delete the voltage angle difference limit constraint associated with a specific branch.

 ---

 ##### Active Power Rating Constraints